 “Delight yourself in the LORD; And He will give you the desires of your heart.”

 Psalm 37:4 (NASB), (which is the indwelling of the Holy Spirit and eternal life).

 The Church is overwhelmingly blessed beyond belief.
 Consider this: Israel, with all her covenants and dealings with God, and being the possessors of the Oracles of God (the Law and the Prophets), although they had all this knowledge in their possession, few of them had understanding.
 Some, upon whom God blessed with His Holy Spirit coming upon them, did understand certain things God had given them.
 But for the most part, Israel in her disobedience to God was blinded and did not understand.
 The Spirit came upon individuals from time to time (the prophets) but did not reside within them as it does with us who are.
 This is the advantage we have even over the Bereans.
-The Church, the Body of Christ, is indwelt with the Holy Spirit.
+The Church, the Body of Christ, is indwelt by the Holy Spirit.

 “In Him, you also, after listening to the message of truth, the gospel of your salvation–having also believed, you were sealed in Him with the Holy Spirit of promise” Ephesians 1:13.

 “. . . the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned”

 Having such blessings, let’s be like the Bereans and, “Read the book!”